Fundamental Nourishing Eye Butter

 โ Perfect for you if:

-- You're prone to milia and need a non-heavy formula
+- You're prone to milia and need a non-clogging eye cream

 โ Consider alternatives if: